1999 Liga Perdana 2

-The 1999 Liga Perdana 2 season is the second season of Liga Perdana 2.
+The 1999 Liga Perdana 2 season was the second season of Liga Perdana 2.
 A total of ten teams participated in the season.

 Selangor and Perlis were relegated from Liga Perdana 1 while TMFC and Kelantan TNB were promoted from Malaysia FAM League to a now increased total number of teams competing in the league from eight to become ten teams.

 The season kicked off on 19 March 1999.
 Johor won the title and was promoted to Liga Perdana 1 alongside Selangor.

 Teams

 Ten teams competing in the second season of Liga Perdana 2.